 4. Testing and analysing feedback

-The role of testing is extremely important, but this is something your UX researchers and designers will definitely tell you during the product discovery process.
+The role of testing is extremely important, but this is something your UX researchers and designers will definitely tell you during the product design process.
 Just don’t forget about it not only in the matter of technology and usability but also regarding users’ flow, content and so on.
 Another thing that can improve your UX is taking the feedback seriously - not only (and particularly) from users that send support tickets.

 Of course, this when and how we test depends on the context, needs and final goals - but let’s just keep in mind that each product is different and what worked in one case, might not be the best solution for another.